matthew-hre/github-bot/README.md

 Message edits and deletion are also handled, and a “🗑️ Delete” button is provided for one hour.

-Alongside the delete button, a “📜 Show Transcript” button is provided to read the transcript of any XKCD comic that is attached to a message, if one is available.
-The user is given a select box to pick the XKCD comic(s) they want to see the transcript of if multiple are present.

 <img src="https://github.com/user-attachments/assets/ff1cf1c8-2927-4156-87af-aa5671252ee7" alt="XKCD mentions example" width=75%">

 ## Message filters